 - A resume (not seen by the jury.)
 This can be any length and can be named whatever you’d like.

-- An artist’s or writer’s statement (seen by the jury; please do not identify yourself or include your name in the document or file name.)
+- An artist’s or writer’s statement (seen by the jury; take care not to identify yourself or include your name in the document or file name.)

-For all disciplines, we ask for a 500 – 750 word statement about your work.
+For all disciplines, we ask for a short statement about your work, no longer than one page.
+(For example, something in the 400-word range.)
 Please keep this brief and specific to the work you are submitting.